istio/istio.io/_docs/tasks/consul.md

 When a service instance is brought up in docker, the [Registrator](http://gliderlabs.github.io/registrator/latest/) automatically registers the service in Consul.

-Note that Istio pilot is running inside each app container so as to coordinate Envoy and the service mesh.
+Note that Istio pilot agent is running inside each app container so as to coordinate Envoy and the service mesh.

 ## Start the Application